vinitpulstya/mips-processor-with-keyboard-interfacing-TEAM-PROJECT-/README.txt

 ----------------------------------------------> sagarvats4740@gmail.com, mudit.thakral98@gmail.com and vinitsharma9876@gmail.com <-------------------------
  Engineer to be

-MIPS 16-BIT WITH KEYBOARD INTERFACING
+MIPS 16-BIT WITH KEYBOARD INTERFACING	(coded on XILINX ISE DESIGN SUITE 14.7)

 This project is a verilog code for a 5 stage pipelined mips processor.
 The rar file contains the test bench too.
 This architeture is modified to have improved functionality, since we made 16-bit.
 The code is synthesizable for SPARTAN 6 XC6SLX45 FPGA, exceededs the hardware of FPGA, though it will work on other fpga's with adequate hardware, there is no constraint file included.